 - Empty nest syndrome: Tips for coping

 - Stress symptoms: Effects on your body and behavior

 - Cytochrome P450 (CYP450) tests

 Tricyclic antidepressants and tetracyclic antidepressants

 Tricyclic and tetracyclic antidepressants affect brain chemicals to ease depression symptoms.
 Explore their side effects and whether one of these antidepressants may be a good choice for you.By Mayo Clinic staff

-Tricyclic and tetracyclic antidepressants were among the earliest antidepressants developed.
-They're effective, but have generally been replaced by antidepressants that cause fewer side effects.
-Other antidepressants are prescribed more often, but these antidepressants are still a good option for some people.
+Tricyclic and tetracyclic antidepressants, also called cyclic antidepressants, were among the earliest antidepressants developed.
+They're effective, but they've generally been replaced by antidepressants that cause fewer side effects.
+Other antidepressants are prescribed more often, but cyclic antidepressants are still a good option for some people.
 In certain cases, they relieve depression when other treatments have failed.

 How tricyclic and tetracyclic antidepressants work

 Tricyclic and tetracyclic antidepressants ease depression by affecting naturally occurring chemical messengers (neurotransmitters), which are used to communicate between brain cells.